dqhieuu/pg-explore/README.md

 ![Demo screenshot](./public/demo1.png)

-Just built a toolbox to ease my data analysis needs, [PGlite](https://github.com/electric-sql/pglite)-powered.
+Just built a local-first toolbox to ease my data analysis needs, [PGlite](https://github.com/electric-sql/pglite)-powered.
 AI, workflow builder, and whatever buzzwords you can think get thrown in there.
 It's a work in progress, but some use cases are covered already.
 To give you an idea of what you can do with it:

 - I have some CSV and JSON files.
 I want to Ctrl+V them into Postgres and ask the o mighty LLM to "give me the top 5 most active accounts per group, JSON-aggregated."
 It should know the schema (but not the data—for security reason) and provide a runnable SQL query.
 I then run it, modify it, and ask the AI to modify it for me for more complex cases.